-- 5. Medium-Term Notes, defined as all corporate and depository institution debt securities with a maximum remaining maturity of 5 years or less, issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States.
+- No more than 5% of surplus funds may be invested in any single issuer. - No more than 30% of surplus funds may be in municipal securities issued by the City, the state of California, its political subdivisions, or the registered treasury notes or bonds of the other 49 states in addition to California combined. - The maximum maturity does not exceed five (5) years. - 5.
+Registered treasury notes or bonds of any of the other 49 states in addition to California, including bonds payable solely out of the revenues from a revenueproducing property owned, controlled, or operated by a state or by a department, board, agency, or authority of any of the other 49 states, in addition to California. - The securities must be rated in a rating category of "A" or its equivalent or better by at least one NRSRO. - No more than 5% of surplus funds may be invested in any single issuer. - No more than 30% of surplus funds may be in municipal securities issued by the City, the state of California, its political subdivisions, or the registered treasury notes or bonds of the other 49 states in addition to California combined. - The maximum maturity does not exceed five (5) years. - 6.
+Medium-Term Notes, defined as all corporate and depository institution debt securities with a maximum remaining maturity of 5 years or less, issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States.
 Purchases of medium-term notes may not exceed 30 percent of the City's surplus funds.
-Notes eligible for investment shall be rated in a rating category of "A" or its equivalent or better by two Nationally Recognized Statistical-Rating Organizations.
-Investments in medium-term notes for any single non-government issuer shall be limited to no more than 5 percent of surplus funds for issuers rated "AA" or its equivalent or better by two Nationally Recognized Statistical-Rating Organizations, and to no more than 3 percent for issuers rated in a rating category of "A" or its equivalent or better by two Nationally Recognized Statistical-Rating Organizations. - 6.
-Bankers Acceptances otherwise known as bills of exchange or time drafts, drawn on and accepted by a commercial bank, which are eligible for purchase by the Federal Reserve System.
-Purchased bankers acceptances may not exceed 180 days maturity or 40 percent of the City's surplus funds, and no more than 10 percent of the City's surplus funds may be invested in the bankers' acceptances of any single commercial bank. - 7.
-Commercial Paper of "prime" quality of the highest ranking or the highest letter and number rating as provided for by a Nationally Recognized Statistical-Rating Organization.
+Notes eligible for investment shall be rated in a rating category of "A" or its equivalent or better by at least one NRSRO.
+Investments in medium-term notes shall be limited to no more than 5 percent of surplus funds per issuer. - 7.
+Bankers Acceptances, otherwise known as bills of exchange or time drafts, drawn on and accepted by a commercial bank, which are eligible for purchase by the Federal Reserve System.
+Purchased bankers acceptances may not exceed 180 days maturity or 40 percent of the City's surplus funds, and no more than 5 percent of the City's surplus funds may be invested in the bankers' acceptances of any single commercial bank.
+Issuers must be institutions which have short-term debt obligations rated "A-1" or its equivalent or better by at least one NRSRO, or long-term debt obligations which are rated in a rating category of "A" or its equivalent, or better by at least one NRSRO.

+- 8. Commercial Paper of "prime" quality of the highest ranking or the highest letter and number rating as provided for by a Nationally Recognized Statistical-Rating Organization.
 The entity that issues the commercial paper shall meet all of the following conditions in either paragraph (a) or paragraph (b): - a.
 The entity is organized and operating in the United States as a general corporation and has total assets in excess of \$500,000,000.
 In addition, its debt other than commercial paper, if any, must be rated in a rating category of "A" or higher by a Nationally Recognized Statistical-Rating Organization. - b.
 The entity is organized within the United States as a special purpose corporation, trust, or limited liability company and has a program wide credit enhancement including, but not limited to, over collateralization, letters of credit, or surety bond.
 In addition, the entity has commercial paper that is rated "A-1" or higher, or the equivalent, by a Nationally Recognized Statistical-Rating Organization.